It’s that not-so-wonderful time of the year: Tax Season. Even if you are expecting a refund, getting the paperwork done and sent in can be difficult.

 - Volunteer Income Tax Assistance (VITA) program is supported by the IRS and helps taxpayers in many communities in South Dakota.
 VITA is open to low-income taxpayers (less than $54,000 annually), and a variety of special needs individuals and families at no cost.
-Each location will determine if it is safe to have in-person appointments, and that will be subject to change as they monitor the COVID-19 epidemic trends in their areas.
-They also offer virtual assistance and drop-off services.
+To find the nearest location, call 211.
+Each location sets up its own appointments.

 Filing on Your Own?
 The IRS has a list of Electronic Filing Options for Individuals.
 Visit https://www.irs.gov/filing/e-file-options.

-Whether you choose to use one of the assistance programs, or complete your return yourself, gather the following documents before you get started.
+Whether you choose to use one of the assistance programs, or complete your return at home, gather the following documents before you get started.
 You will need:

 - Social Security numbers and birth dates for everyone associated with your return (if you are getting help with your form, you will need to bring the Social Security cards for each person as well as your photo ID)